Jewish Family Service of Seattle assistance programs.

 Programs can help both those of Jewish faith as well as the larger King County community.
 Some of what may be available includes housing vouchers for paying rent, addiction recovery, assistance for seniors and the disabled, and referrals.

 The homeless may receive vouchers for paying for short term lodging at a Seattle area shelter or housing unit.
 Funding is limited and a screening/application process is in place.
+There are a number of homeless shelters in Seattle.

 Domestic Violence Programs and Alternatives to Addiction will offer confidential support to those escaping violence or struggling with overcoming addiction.
 For people experiencing intimidation, threats, abuse, economic control, domestic violence, or isolation, then support is available from JFS of Seattle.